shnwp/dogs/README.md

+i prefer cats
-# dogs and cats are friends of hunman being.
+# dogs and cats are friends of hunman being, lions said.